A-AhkUser/eAutocomplete/README.md

 - `onReplacement`
 - `onSize`

 The value can be either the name of a function, a function reference or a boundFunc object.
-In the latter case, stuck bound references, if any, are freed at the time the `dispose` instance's own method is called.
+In the latter case, stucked bound references, if any, are freed at the time the `dispose` instance's own method is called.

 ###### onValueChanged callback